 Back to top

-Cleft lip surgery (see Care of the Cleft Lip Child)
+Cleft lip surgery - see Care of the Child with a Cleft Lip

 The aim of cleft lip surgery is to achieve the most normal appearance possible.

 There will always be a scar but over time the appearance of the scar will greatly improve.

 Surgery for cleft lip will be approximately 3-5 months of age.
 The timing of this procedure may vary due to the health of the baby or the success of the taping and orthodontic plate.
 You can expect to stay in hospital for 1-2 nights.

 If the shape of the nose is affected by the cleft, the nose is usually operated on at the time of the lip repair, resulting in significant improvement.
 However, further nasal surgery may be required – sometimes during the primary years but often after facial growth is completed in adolescence.

 Most babies with an isolated cleft lip will be able to breastfeed before and after surgery or return to the previously used method of feeding.
 If you have concerns you can contact your speech language therapist or call your cleft CNS.